What are Pot Odds?

 On the other hand, if Player B bets $10, Player A will have 16.6% and a turn call becomes profitable.
 See how important it is to size your bets?

-As we can see from the above example, pot odds can influence decision making and affect your long-term profitability.
-They should be used in combination with your hand reading, context and implied odds (look out for future article on implied odds).
+As we can see from the above example, pot odds can influence decision making and directly impact your long-term profitability.
+They should be used in combination with your hand reading, context and implied odds.
 One of the great things about poker is you are in control of your decisions.
-By understanding odds and relative hand strength, you can learn to manipulate pot sizes (something not possible with slot odds) how you want to and enforce mistakes from opponents.
+By understanding odds and relative hand strength, you can learn to manipulate pot sizes and how you want to and enforce mistakes from opponents.

-If you are interested in poker maths and record keeping read out poker spreadsheet article from below.
+If you are interested in poker maths and record keeping read my poker spreadsheet article from below.